-PROXY STATEMENT 2017 ANNUAL MEETING OF SHAREHOLDERS May 16, 2017
+PROXY STATEMENT 2019 ANNUAL MEETING OF SHAREHOLDERS May 14, 2019

-This Proxy Statement is being furnished to the shareholders of Eagle Financial Services, Inc. (the "Company") in connection with the solicitation of proxies by the Board of Directors of the Company to be voted at the Annual Meeting of Shareholders to be held on May 16, 2017, at 5:30 p.m. at the Barns at Rose Hill, Berryville, Virginia, and at any adjournment thereof.
+This Proxy Statement is being furnished to the shareholders of Eagle Financial Services, Inc. (the "Company") in connection with the solicitation of proxies by the Board of Directors of the Company to be voted at the Annual Meeting of Shareholders to be held on May 14, 2019, at 5:30 p.m. at the John H. Enders Fire Company Social Hall, Berryville, Virginia, and at any adjournment thereof.

 The cost of solicitation of proxies and preparation of proxy materials will be borne by the Company.
 Solicitations of proxies will be made by use of the United States mail and may be made by direct or telephone contact by employees of the Company.
 Brokerage houses and nominees will be requested to forward the proxy materials to the beneficial holders of the shares held of record by these persons, and the Company will reimburse them for their reasonable charges in this connection.
 Shares represented by duly executed proxies in the accompanying form received by the Company prior to the meeting and not subsequently revoked will be voted at the meeting.
-The approximate date on which this proxy statement, the accompanying proxy card and Annual Report to Shareholders (which is not part of the Company's soliciting materials) are being mailed to the Company's shareholders is April 14, 2017.
+The approximate date on which this proxy statement, the accompanying proxy card and Annual Report to Shareholders (which is not part of the Company's soliciting materials) are being mailed to the Company's shareholders is April 12, 2019.

 Where a shareholder directs in the proxy a choice with respect to any matter that is to be voted on, that direction will be followed.
-If no direction is made, proxies will be voted in favor of the election of the nominees named in proposal one, for the ratification of accountants in proposal two and in the best judgment of Messrs.
-Robert W. Smalley, Randall G. Vinson and James R. Wilkins, Jr. on such other business, if any, which may properly come before the meeting or any adjournment.
+If no direction is made, proxies will be voted in favor of the election of the nominees named in proposal one, for the ratification of accountants in proposal two, for approval of the Company's executive compensation in proposal three and for a three-year cycle in proposal four and in the best judgment of Messrs.
+Thomas T. Byrd, Randall G. Vinson and James R. Wilkins, Jr. on such other business, if any, which may properly come before the meeting or any adjournment.
 Any person who has returned a proxy has the power to revoke it at any time before it is exercised by submitting a subsequently dated proxy, by giving notice in writing to the Secretary of the Company, or by voting in person at the meeting.
 If your shares are held in "street name" by your bank or broker, please follow the instructions enclosed with this proxy statement for instructions on how to vote, change your vote or revoke your proxy.
 Please also note that "street name" holders who wish to vote in person at the Annual Meeting must first obtain a legal proxy from the record holder.

-The close of business on April 3, 2017, has been fixed as the record date for the Annual Meeting and any adjournment thereof.
-The number of shares of Common Stock outstanding on that date and entitled to vote at the Annual Meeting was 3,476,553.
+The close of business on April 1, 2019, has been fixed as the record date for the Annual Meeting and any adjournment thereof.
+The number of shares of Common Stock outstanding on that date and entitled to vote at the Annual Meeting was 3,459,549.
 Each outstanding share of the Company's Common Stock is entitled to one vote on all matters submitted to shareholders at the meeting.
 There are no cumulative voting rights.
 A majority of the shares of Common Stock entitled to vote, represented in person or by proxy, constitutes a quorum for the transaction of business at the Annual Meeting.